I was in Baltimore for a weekend, after a week teaching a cybersecurity course in Annapolis, Maryland.

 The Baltimore and Ohio Railroad's warehouse, now part of the Camden Yards baseball park complex, looms nearby.
 This is just two or three blocks from the waterline of Baltimore's Inner Harbor, and was where freight was transferred between ships and the B&O trains.

-A statue of Babe Ruth, famous for his years with the New York Yankees but born just a few blocks to the west, stands outside the ballpark looking toward the Bromo-Seltzer Tower.
+A statue of Babe Ruth, famous for his years with the New York Yankees but born just a few blocks west of Camden Yards, stands outside the ballpark looking toward the Bromo-Seltzer Tower.

 The Bromo-Seltzer Tower was built in 1911 as the highest building in Baltimore, holding that ranking for the next twelve years.
 The tower is 289 feet tall, with clock faces 24 feet in diameter and hands 10 and 12 feet long.